jules2689/trudeau/trudeau/2020-04-18/post_news.md

 **Reporter**:
-Really what we heard yesterday from quÉbec's premier, franÇois  was amen  about how the government of quÉbec has handled the situation of long-term care facilities during the COVID-19 pandemic, so much so that the government actually asked for assistance from the federal government to get canadian   to come into the province and help out in some ofthese  That's going to start today.
+Really what we heard yesterday from quÉbec's premier, franÇois  was am ea  about how the government of quÉbec has handled the situation of long-term care facilities during the COVID-19  so much so that the government actually asked for assistance from the federal government to get canadian   to come into the province and help out in some ofthese  That's going to start today.
 There are going to be 125 armed forces members deployed in quÉbec to help in these facilities.
 We heard from the canadian   that is starting at a specific long-term care facility in montreal.
 In  by noon people should be in that facility.
 We're talking about nursing officers, technicians, and othersupport staff  are going to be going in there to try to helpout.
 Premier  essentially  is a deteriorating situation in these long-term care facilities.
-In fact, more than half of the deaths reported in quÉbec attributable to COVID-19 have happened in these long-term carefacilities.
+In fact, more than half of the deaths reported in quÉbec attributable to COVID-19 have happened  these long-term carefacilities.
 Now, the premier  that his government should have tackled the situation in these long-termcare facilities sooner, especially the  of chronic under staffing.
 He said before this pandemic thegovernment should have acted quicker  trying to get higher salaries in these places --